tudelft3d/website/jobs/phdenergy2020/index.md

 ## Research group

-The [3D geoinformation research group](https://3d.bk.tudelft.nl), part of the [Faculty of the Built Environment and Architecture](https://www.tudelft.nl/en/architecture-and-the-built-environment/) at the [Delft University of Technology](http://www.tudelft.nl), focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing, and implementing better systems to model 3D cities, buildings and landscapes.
+The [3D geoinformation research group](https://3d.bk.tudelft.nl), part of the [Delft University of Technology](http://www.tudelft.nl), focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing, and implementing better systems to model 3D cities, buildings and landscapes.
 It is a multidisciplinary group of around [20 people](/about/), including computer scientists, geomatics engineers, and geographers; 5 of them are tenured staff (1 professor, 1 associate-professor, and 3 assistant-professor).
 It has a history of successful collaborations with the industry and the government: its research has led to [open source](https://github.com/tudelft3d) [software](https://github.com/tudelft3d), standards, and patents for the management of 3D geographic information.